 One day a device will do for newspapers what the iPod did for music.
 I haven’t seen it yet.

-It threatens everyone working in newspapers, magazines, books and related businesses.
+It threatens everyone working in newspapers, magazines, books, related businesses and their associated food chains.

-I’ve been a professional technology writer since 1980.
-In that year I saw my first voice recognition system.
-I also saw the first example of what are sometimes now called electronic books.
+I’ve been writing about technology since 1980.
+In that year I saw my first voice recognition system and the first example of what are now called electronic books.

-The proud makers of the 1981 voice recognition device told me the hardware would be “ready for prime time” in two years.
-They promised keyboards would quickly be a thing of the past.
+The proud makers of the 1981 voice recognition device told me the hardware would be “ready for prime time” within two years and keyboards would quickly be a thing of the past.
 In 2008 voice recognition technology is still around two years away from prime time.

 In the meantime, the internet continues to build momentum delivering news and other information to desktops, laptops and handheld devices like Apple’s iPod-derived iPhone.
 Although none of these are anything like as satisfactory an as paper, people can and do use them to read news.